80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to express fear, surprise, and shock.

-Example sentence Yikes!
+Example in a sentence Yikes!
 The deadline for the project has been changed to just two days.

 81. Yuck